 2. New American Standard Bible (NASB)

-The NASB also uses the critical text from Nestle-Aland’s Novum Testamentum Graece and as well as the Dead Sea Scrolls.
+These translational notes are invaluable for those worried about getting the most accurate translation possible.
+The NASB is translated using the critical text from Nestle-Aland’s Novum Testamentum Graece, and as well as the Dead Sea Scrolls.

-If you are interested in the New American Standard Bible then click here for details and price.
+If you are interested in the New American Standard Bible, then click here for details and price.

 3. Amplified Bible (AMP)